WDoyle123/TUITS/README.md

 # TUITS - Terminal User Interface Time Sheet

 TUITS is a simple, command-line based tool designed to help you log your work hours with ease.
-Using simple commands, you can log tasks, view completed tasks over different time periods, and manage your workday start and end times.
+Using simple commands, you can log tasks, view completed tasks over different time periods, and manage your workday start and end times.TUITS also utilise gpt3.5-turbo for ai generated summarys of different time frames.
 TUITS stores your logs in an SQLite database for easy tracking and management.

 ## Setup